-Foreside Fund Services, LLC (the "Distributor"), the Fund's distributor, is a broker-dealer registered with the SEC.
+Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group (dba ACA Group) (the "Distributor"), the Fund's distributor, is a broker-dealer registered with the SEC.
 The Distributor distributes Creation Units for the Fund on an agency basis and does not maintain a secondary market in Shares.
 The Distributor has no role in determining the policies of the Fund or the securities that are purchased or sold by the Fund.
 The Distributor's principal address is Three Canal Plaza, Suite 100, Portland, Maine 04101.